 So we launched an article on two large publications, paying almost $5000.
 Adding your writer costs, and we have reached our monthly budget.

-Launching your article on a medium-size publication can cost you, on average, from 300-700 dollars, depending on the popularity of the site.
+Launching your article on a medium-size publication can cost you, on average, from 300-700 dollars, depending on the site’s popularity.

-When it comes to Blockchain PR, the best results can be achieved by launching a PR campaign that includes large publications and Medium ones aswell.
+The best results can be achieved by launching a PR campaign that includes large publications and medium ones as well.

-So you’ve launched your PR campaign on large and medium publications, you’ve spent thousands of dollars per month, and you still feel like you’re in the same spot.
+You’ve launched your PR campaign for your IDO on large and medium publications, you’ve spent thousands of dollars per month, and yet, you still feel like you’re in the same spot.

-Cheer up.
 You’re not alone.
-In 2017 when I worked with many different crypto projects, the ICO marketing campaigns were shorter.
+In 2017, when I worked with many different crypto projects, the ICO marketing campaigns were shorter.